- Our School

 The class teacher may suggest ways of supporting your child’s learning during Parent Consultation Meetings, requested meetings and where appropriate contact diaries.

-Miss Arthur may meet with you to discuss how to support your child.
+Miss Arthur or Mrs Hughes may meet with you to discuss how to support your child.

-Where a specific assessment has been carried out by the Inclusion Manager or a specialist agency, parents/carers will be contacted to discuss the way results and suggested ways forward.
+Where a specific assessment has been carried out by the Trust SENCO or a specialist agency, parents/carers will be contacted to discuss the way results and suggested ways forward.

 A member of the SEND team may meet with you discuss strategies to use if there are problems with a child’s behaviour or emotional needs.